shawndwells/uswds-resume/pages/writing.md

 			and the sheer complexity of large deployments, OpenStack security information was decentralized and obsoleted every one or two releases (case in point: Nova networking vs <del>Quantum</del> Neutron).
-To aid the community and provide practical hardening guidance, the <a
-			href="https://launchpad.net/~openstack-ossg" target="_blank">OpenStack
-			Security Special Interest Group (Security SIG)</a> aspired to create a book that would assist OpenStack administrators in hardening their installations.
+To aid the community and provide practical hardening guidance, we (the co-authors) <b>aspired to create a book that would assist OpenStack administrators in hardening their installations</b>.
 		  </p>
 		  <p>
 		    <ul>
-			  <li>Today, the book lives on as <a href="https://docs.openstack.org/security-guide/" target="_new">https://docs.openstack.org/security-guide/</a></li>
+			  <li>Today, the book lives on as an open source project.
+Latest versions are accessible at <a href="https://docs.openstack.org/security-guide/" target="_new">https://docs.openstack.org/security-guide/</a></li>
-			  <li>Creation of the book was <a href="https://computerweekly.com/blog/Open-Source-Insider/NSA-joint-author-on-OpenStack-Security-Guidebook" target="_new">covered by ComputerWeekly.com</a>.</li>
+			  <li>Creation of the book <a href="https://computerweekly.com/blog/Open-Source-Insider/NSA-joint-author-on-OpenStack-Security-Guidebook" target="_new">received media attention by ComputerWeekly.com</a>.</li>
 			</ul>
 		   </p>
         </div>